tak019/cse15l-lab-reports/lab2/lab2.md

 - The arguments here are `user` and `message` and when the URL receives the input from `/add-message/` it updates the field, `fullMessage`, combining them
 - The parameter `message` includes spaces within it now so the output will replace the spaces with the symbol, %, because URLs cannot have spaces.
 The `user` parameter works the same as the first example.
 ---

+The private key absolute path is `/c/User/XChip/.ssh/id_ed25519`

+---
+This is the absolute path to the private directory in the ieng6 system: